Shrubs & Hedges

 Small, white blooms appear amid the evergreen, holly-like leaves.
 The blooms produce a fragrant, citrus-like scent that sweetens the cool autumn air.
 The scent from a hedge of these 10-foot high plants can drift up to 100 feet, and the plants provide an evergreen, privacy screen.

 The Fragrant Tea Olive is a low-maintenance, slow-growing plant.
 Expect to purchase it in larger sizes than some shrubs or small trees, but get the most from its established size as a specimen or hedge plant.
 The tree grows well in zones 7 through 9.

-If your wish for this fall were the perfect rose, at least one with vibrant blooms all season and little maintenance, your wish would be granted by the Double Knock Out Rose.
+If your wish for this fall is the perfect rose - at least one with vibrant blooms all season and little maintenance - your wish can be granted with the Double Knock Out Rose!

-The huge double blooms of the Double Knock Out rose should be at the heart of any fall garden plan.
-The roses are hardy in zones 5 through 10.
+There's no doubt about it - the huge, double blooms of the Double Knock Out Rose should be at the heart of any fall garden plan!

 The Admiration Barberry has seriously unique foliage, showing off tones of neon yellow to vivid reds and greens for a noteworthy color display.

 This compact, upright shrub is both drought and deer tolerant, so it's a hardy and versatile landscape option.

 It's also low-maintenance and easy to care for, so you can plant it up and let it do its thing.
 It will grow to be about 1 to 2 feet in height and width, making it perfect for planting in borders or tight corners.
 It can also withstand the cold, thriving in zones 4-9.

 Plant this Barberry up, and you'll definitely be admiring its extended beauty from spring to fall!